The Human Truth Foundation

 For more, see:

-Mauritius is positioned 23rd in the world in terms of its responsibility towards the environment.
-This rank is computed using 21 data sets.
-Mauritius does better than average in its sign-up rate to major international accords on protecting the environment, energy to GDP efficiency45 (but high for Africa) and in its environmental performance46.
-But, things could still be better.
-Mauritius does worse than average when it comes to reducing annual meat consumption per person47 and in its forested percent change 2000-202048.
+Mauritius ranks 23rd in the world regarding its responsibility towards the environment.
+This rank is formulated from 21 data sets.
+Mauritius does better than average for its sign-up rate to major international accords on protecting the environment, energy to GDP efficiency44 (but high for Africa) and in its environmental performance45.
+But, there's bad news too.
+Mauritius does worse than average when it comes to reducing annual meat consumption per person46 and in its forested percent change 2000-202047.

 Forest Area Change 2000-2020